greatscottgadgets/cynthion/docs/source/tutorials/gateware_usb_device_03.rst

 While in ``IDLE`` we wait for the ``setup.received`` signal to go high and signal the arrival of a new control request.
 We then parse the ``setup.request`` field to identify the next state to advance our FSM to.
 (We could also use the other setup packet fields such as ``wValue`` and ``wIndex`` for dispatch or as arguments but for now we're just intered in ``bRequest``.)

-The first handler of interest is ``UNHANDLED`` which simply stalls the interface in order to inform the host that it was an invalid request.

-Next is ``HANDLE_SET_FPGA_LEDS`` which needs to read the data sent with our OUT control request in order to set the fpga leds state.
+We then implement two handlers, the first is ``HANDLE_SET_FPGA_LEDS``, which needs to read the data sent with our OUT control request in order to set the fpga leds state.

-Finally, in ``HANDLE_GET_USER_BUTTON`` we will use one of the built-in LUNA helper function to respond to our IN control request with the data containing the state of the user button.
+Then the second, in ``HANDLE_GET_USER_BUTTON`` we will use one of the built-in LUNA helper function to respond to our IN control request with the data containing the state of the user button.

 Test Control Endpoints